Top 5 solar states

 Solar energy accounts for around 10,133 MW of Gujarat’s total renewable energy production of 19,414.8 MW.
 The state has set a target of raising its renewable energy capacity to 68,000 MW by 2030.

 In the solar sector, Gujarat recently overtook Karnataka to become second largest solar producing state in the country.
 It occupies a 13% share of India’s total solar capacity.
-Moreover, the state accounts for 25% of the nation’s total rooftop capacity.
+Moreover, the state’s rooftop solar capacity of 3,818 MW underscores its leadership in the sector.
 The Charanka Solar Park in the Patan district, which now produces 600 MW, has Gujarat’s single-largest solar power-producing capacity.

 Gujarat has recently identified 1,00,000 hectares of wasteland in the Kutch district to build the world’s largest renewable energy park with a 30,000 MW capacity.
 This project would be a mix of solar and wind power.